Isle of Man Budget at a glance

 - Government on course to rebalance finances by 2015/16.

-- Capital programme of £97m includes £35m to repay MEA loan and £44m for construction schemes including £19m for local authority housing.
+- Capital programme of £72m includes £50m for construction schemes including £17m for local authority housing.
+Constuction spend up by £6m on last year.

-- Use of reserves in current year expected to be £47m instead of £55m.
+- Use of reserves in current year expected to be £31m as planned.

-- No change to income tax rates, personal allowances or thresholds.
+- No change to income tax rates, personal allowances increased to £9,500 for single persons and £19,000 for jointly assessed couples.

 - Maximum income tax liability, the ‘tax cap’, remains at £120,000.